lmondada/dphil-thesis/content/05_parallel/_index.md

 rewriting.

 The central object of study in this chapter is the _graph rewrite_.
-We restate a simplified verion of {{% refdefinition "minirrewrite" %}} here.
+We restate a simplified version of {{% refdefinition "minirrewrite" %}} here.
 We opt for a rewrite definition that omits the _edge deletion set_ $E^-$ of
 {{% refdefinition "minirrewrite" %}}.
 Whilst it represents a restriction from the more general definition, it will simplify notation.
 All constructions and